ItzMeDwii/pelias-docker/projects/indonesia/README.md

 Please ensure that's all working fine before continuing.

+NOTES: indonesia-latest.osm.pbf is too big to extract for polylines right now.

 # Run a Build

 To run a complete build, execute the following commands: